MeatWatch/.github/README.md

 - **Informasi daging**: Berisi informasi tentang daging.
 - **Tampilan Ramah Pengguna**:  Antarmuka yang mudah digunakan, cocok untuk semua kalangan.

-**Fish2Eat** is perfect for anyone who wants to explore the flavors of fish-based dishes, from home cooks to seafood enthusiasts.
-With this app, you can create delicious meals while maximizing the nutritional value of fish.

 ---